morpho-matters/morpholib/docs/guides/animation-in-depth.md

 movie.play()
 ```

-Finally, there is actually another way to specify a locator layer which I actually find more useful when I'm creating an animation that contains many layers.
+There's actually another way to specify a locator layer which I find more useful when I'm creating an animation that contains many layers.
 Usually in a multi-layer animation, I have given names to the various layers (e.g. ``mainlayer`` or ``toplayer``).
 In this case, you can set the locator layer to be the actual *Layer* object itself instead of its position within the animation's internal stack:

 ```python
 # Setup layer and animation in advance